 This blog posting is about the abject failure of our judges to make rational decisions regarding bail and about opiates and gang membership.
 You cannot understand what is wrong with our bail system without understanding both opiate addiction and gang life.
 BC’s bail system cannot work for gang members or opiate addicts.
 And consistently, BC’s courts put citizens at risk by their many disastrous bail decisions.

 The Bible tells us, “No man can serve two masters.
 For either he will hate the one, and love the other; or else he will hold to the one, and despise the other.”

-The courts cannot safely release members of either group without direct supervision and have any realistic hope that those individuals will not immediately violate any of their conditions.
 Gang bangers and opiate addicts serve a higher master, either their gang or their addiction.
+The courts cannot safely release members of either group without constant and direct daily supervision and have any realistic hope that those individuals will not immediately violate any of their conditions.

 The gang banger has taken a “life or death” oath to a group of individuals who take that oath very seriously.
 These individuals are willing to enforce that oath.
 Nothing feels more threatening to a gang than a member who might be “going straight”.
 Additionally, a lesson must be sent to other gang members.